-There are numerous ways to deal with a request that an object cannot handle.
-To explore several options, Doug Lea (2000) poses the question, "What would you do if you were asked to write down a phone number and you didn't have a pencil?"
-One possibility is what Lea calls unconditional action.
-In this simple scheme, you would go through the motions of writing as if you had a pencil, whether you did or not.
+There are numerous ways to deal with a request that an object can't handle.
+Doug Lea, in Concurrent Programming in Java, poses the question "What would you do if you were asked to write down a phone number and you didn't have a pencil?" to explore several options.
+One possibility, is what Lea calls unconditional action.
+In this simple scheme, you'd go through the motions of writing as if you had a pencil, whether you did or not.
 Besides looking silly, this is only acceptable if nobody cares that you fail to complete your task.

 Employing this strategy often leads to unpredictable results.
-In real life, you likely would not be so irresponsible, and your software objects should not behave this way either.
-If an object or component or system that receives a request is not in the proper state to handle it, nothing can be guaranteed.
+In real life, you likely wouldn't be so irresponsibility, and your software objects shouldn't behave this way either.
+If an object or component or system that receives a request isn't in the proper state to handle it, nothing can be guaranteed.
 An unconditional act could cause the software to trip up immediately, or worse yet, to fail later in unpredictable ways.
 Ouch!
 There are more acceptable alternatives:

-- Inaction-Ignore the request after determining it cannot be correctly performed. - Balk-Admit failure and return an indication to the requestor (by either raising an exception or reporting an error condition). - Guarded suspension-Suspend execution until conditions for correct execution are established, then try to perform the request.

-- Provisional action-Pretend to perform the request, but do not commit to it until success is guaranteed. - Recovery-Perform an acceptable alternative. - Appeal to a higher authority-Ask a human to apply judgment and steer the software to an acceptable resolution. - Rollback-Try to proceed, but on failure, undo the effects of a failed action. - Retry-Repeatedly attempt a failed action after recovering from failed attempts.
+- Inaction-Ignore the request after determining it cannot be correctly performed. - Balk-Admit failure and return an indication to the requestor (by either raising an exception or reporting an error condition). - Guarded suspension-Suspend execution until conditions for correct execution are established, then try to perform the request. - Provisional action-Pretend to perform the request, but do not commit to it until success is guaranteed. - Recovery-Perform an acceptable alternative. - Appeal to a higher authority-Ask a human to apply judgment and steer the software to an acceptable resolution. - Rollback-Try to proceed, but on failure, undo the effects of a failed action. - Retry-Repeatedly attempt a failed action after recovering from failed attempts.